MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/asset-capture-mobile.md

     ![Take video capture in Dynamics 365 Remote Assist Mobile.](./media/08.18-asset-capture-video-mr-recording.png "Take video capture in Dynamics 365 Remote Assist Mobile")

     > [!NOTE]
-    > Captured photos and videos are saved both locally to the mobile device and to Microsoft Dataverse, where they're viewable from the Dynamics 365 Remote Assist model-driven app.
+    > Captured photos and videos are saved locally to the mobile device and to Microsoft Dataverse, where they're viewable from the Dynamics 365 Remote Assist model-driven app.

 ## Next step